ConciergeSell Your Hermès

 The Verdict

-In 2026, the Hermès Birkin remains one of the strongest investment-grade luxury goods available.
-The structural factors that drive its appreciation — handmade production scarcity, absolute pricing discipline, permanent excess demand — are intact and show no signs of weakening.
+In 2026, the Hermès Birkin remains one of the most compelling luxury purchases available.
+The structural factors that support its value — handmade production scarcity, absolute pricing discipline, permanent excess demand — are intact and show no signs of weakening.

-For buyers seeking a combination of aesthetic pleasure and financial resilience, the Birkin 25 in a classic colour with gold hardware remains the benchmark.
-It is the most liquid, most consistently appreciated, and most widely recognised store of value in the luxury market.
+For buyers seeking a combination of aesthetic pleasure and enduring quality, the Birkin 25 in a classic colour with gold hardware remains the benchmark.
+It is the most sought-after, most consistently valued, and most widely recognised piece in the luxury market.

 At JULL, every pre-owned Birkin we offer is personally authenticated in our London workroom and available for immediate purchase or sourcing.
 Contact us to discuss your requirements.